cletqui/mail/README.md

 ## Description 📝

 "mail" is a static website designed for analyzing email messages to determine their safety.
 It allows users to upload a `message/rfc822` file or paste mail headers directly.
-The application fetches mail data from the custom API ([api.cybai.re](https://github.com/cletqui/api)) to provide information about the email, including general details, header information (SPF, DKIM, DMARC), data information (raw text, internal links), and details about mail attachments.
+The application parses mail data from the email parser ([postal-mime](https://github.com/postalsys/postal-mime)) to provide information about the email, including general details, header information (SPF, DKIM, DMARC), data information (raw text, internal links), and details about mail attachments.

 ## Table of Contents 📑